 Diamonds in the rough

 When it comes to potentially rising areas, we often envision large scale developments with blueprint of a master township and buses of foreign property buyers roaming in and out of the vicinity.
 There are however, areas that lie quietly for years and when opportunities arise, bloom into secondary cities due to catalysts such as low cost of living and the arrival of a new development/infrastructure.
 In Johor, the opportunity came late last year when the Johor government announced the formulation of a specific development blueprint for each district in the state that would ensure a fair distribution of wealth and growth.
-Some of these changes are expected to boost performance of certain small towns that exhibit growth potential.
+Some of these changes are expected to boost the performance of certain small towns that exhibit growth potential.

 Transactions in the top 5 areas outside of Iskandar (Sep 16 – Aug 17)